tempestphp/highlight/README.md

 $code = $highlighter->parse(htmlentities($raw), 'php');
 ```

-Next, you can import one of the provided themes:
+Next, you can use one of the provided themes via a CSS import:

 ```css
 @import "../vendor/tempest/highlight/src/Themes/highlight-light-lite.css";